 Reducing the Health Risks to Your Workforce

 The highest priority policy change will usually concern ensuring worker safety.
-This can be an extension of your Health and Safety policy or overlap between workforce management and workplace management policies.
-The concern here would be to identify weaknesses that could threaten employee health or safety, and taking the necessary steps to reduce the health risks to your workers.
+This can be an extension of your Health and Safety policy or an overlap between workforce management and workplace management policies.
+The concern here would be to identify weaknesses that could threaten employee health or safety and take the necessary steps to reduce the health risks to your workers.

 Ensuring the Availability and Use of Protective Equipment